jrenaud90/CyRK/README.md

-    DiffeqFuncType diffeq_ptr,        # Differential equation defined as a cython function double* t_span_ptr,               # Pointer to array (size 2) of floats defining the start and stop points for integration double* y0_ptr,                   # Pointer to array defining initial y0 conditions. unsigned int num_y,               # Size of y0_ptr array. unsigned int method = 1,          # Integration method.
+    DiffeqFuncType diffeq_ptr,        # Differential equation defined as a cython function double* t_span_ptr,               # Pointer to array (size 2) of floats defining the start and stop points for integration double* y0_ptr,                   # Pointer to array defining initial y0 conditions. size_t num_y,                     # Size of y0_ptr array. int method = 1,                   # Integration method.
 Current options: 0 == RK23, 1 == RK45, 2 == DOP853
     double rtol = 1.0e-3,             # Relative tolerance used to control integration error. double atol = 1.0e-6,             # Absolute tolerance (near 0) used to control integration error. void* args_ptr = NULL,            # Pointer to array of additional arguments passed to the diffeq.
-See "Advanced CySolver.md" for more details. unsigned int num_extra = 0,       # Number of extra outputs you want to capture during integration.
+See "Advanced CySolver.md" for more details. size_t num_extra = 0,             # Number of extra outputs you want to capture during integration.
 There is a performance hit if this is used in conjunction with t_eval or dense_output. size_t max_num_steps = 0,         # Maximum number of steps allowed.
 If exceeded then integration will fail.
 0 (the default) turns this off. size_t max_ram_MB = 2000,         # Maximum amount of system memory the integrator is allowed to use.
 If this is exceeded then integration will fail. bint dense_output = False,        # If True, then dense interpolators will be saved to the solution.
 This allows a user to call solution as if a function (in time).